chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### `onShowRetryButton(show: boolean): void`
 ### `onShowSolutionButton(show: boolean): void`
 This handler is only for assets of type `advanced-question`.
-Tells the embedded asset that one of the "Check answer", "Retry" or "Show solution" should be shown or hidden.
+Tells the embedded asset that one of the "Check answer", "Retry" or "Show solution" buttons should be shown or hidden.

 Example:
 ```TypeScript